Russanandres/tilte/README.md

 ## Usage
 Run script with path after, like `bash tilte.sh /home/$USER/Music/`
-Tilte automaticaly renames all your music files in directory as `$Artist - $Title.flac`
 To use tilte in current directory, run `bash tilte.sh .`

 ## Known bugs